 Now, go ahead and compose your post.

-When the post is ready to go, instead of hitting the publish button, hit the Edit link next to Publish Immediately:
+When the post is ready to go, instead of hitting the publish button, click on the Immediately link in the Status and Visibility pane.

-Now change the date and time to the intended publication date, click OK to update the system and confirm.
+Now change the date and time to the intended publication date on the pop-up calendar.

 Your blog post is now scheduled to go live at whatever time and date you chose.